 - Pepitas contain 7 grams of protein per ounce

 Loaded with Healthy fat

 The word ‘fat’ automatically turns many people off of a product.
 We’re conditioned to believe that fat is bad, and will hurt us if we have too much.
 While too much of anything is bad, a balanced diet needs healthy fat to help breakdown the carbs and turn protein into energy.
 Often, products that boast ‘low fat’ have increased amounts of refined carbs + added sugars, which has in turn increased obesity rates in America.
-The US National Library helps explain fat through an article they recently wrote regarding the misinformation about fat.
-The emphasis on lowering fat has turned into this ‘all fat is bad’ mentality, a mindset I wanna break!
+The US National Library posted an article regarding the misinformation about fat.
+The emphasis on lowering fat has turned into this ‘all fat is bad’ mentality, which a mindset I wanna break!
 Fat found in plants is essential.
-Just look at all the great fat found naturally in this protein bar recipe:
+If you don’t believe me, then look at all the great fat found naturally in this protein bar recipe:

 - Chia seeds contain 9 grams of fat per ounce